qdrant/landing_page/qdrant-landing/content/documentation/embeddings/jina-embeddings.md

 ### Jina CLIP v2

-The code below demonstrate how to use `jina-clip-v2` together with Qdrant:
+The code below demonstrates how to use `jina-clip-v2` with Qdrant:
 ```python
 import requests
 from qdrant_client import QdrantClient